-In 1917, the 18th Amendment to the Constitution, which prohibited the “manufacture, sale, or transportation of intoxicating liquors” was drafted and passed national legislation the following year.
-Called the “noble experiment” by Herbert Hoover, seventy-five percent of the states approved the amendment, and it was ratified on January 16, 1919.
+In 1917, the 18th Amendment to the United States Constitution, which prohibited the “manufacture, sale, or transportation of intoxicating liquors,” was drafted and passed national legislation the following year.
+Called the “noble experiment” by Herbert Hoover, 75% percent of the states approved the amendment, which was ratified on January 16, 1919.
 In 1920, the Volstead Act was passed to enforce the amendment.

-However, with the war at an end and the nation in high spirits, the demand for liquor quickly increased and another culture emerged for those who saw opportunity and financial gain in thwarting the new law and filling the public demand.
+With World War I ending and the nation in high spirits, the demand for liquor quickly increased.
+Another culture emerged for those who saw an opportunity and financial gain in thwarting the new law and filling the public demand.
 Bootleggers, illegal alcohol traffickers, and speakeasies began to multiply by the hundreds.

 Though they may have appeared to close down for a short period, saloons went “underground” in basements, attics, and upper floors disguised as other businesses, such as cafes, soda shops, and entertainment venues.
 Given its name because of the need to whisper or “speakeasy,” these many illegal drinking enterprises quickly became established institutions, so much so that some said for every former legitimate saloon that closed, it was replaced by a half dozen illegal “gin joints.”

 At one time, there were thought to be over 100,000 speakeasies in New York City alone; New Jersey claimed there were ten times as many as before the amendment, and Rochester, New York, twice the number.
 The same became true all over the nation.